abhisheksingh-17/Footer/README.md

 This footer project was created using a combination of the following technologies, tools, and languages:

- - HTML5: The structure and content of the footer were built using HTML5, the latest version of the Hypertext Markup Language.
+  - HTML (Hypertext Markup Language): HTML is the core markup language used to structure and define the content of web pages.
+In this project, HTML is employed to create the layout and structure of the Services Section.

- - CSS4.15: CSS4.15 was used to style and format the footer, providing visual consistency and responsiveness.
+ - CSS (Cascading Style Sheets): CSS is used for styling and formatting the Services Section.
+The "style.css" file contains the CSS rules that define the visual appearance of the section, including fonts, colors, and layout.

  - Font Awesome: We incorporated Font Awesome to include social media icons, enhancing the footer's visual appeal and interactivity.